MC-Adventure/Torch-Burnout/README.md

 #### Setup MCP
-1. Download the latest version of MCP from [here] (http://mcp.ocean-labs.de/index.php/MCP_Releases), e.g. mcp751.zip.
-Install MCP dependencies as listed on the website if neccessary.
-2. Inside `mcdev`, create a directory named `mcp` and unzip the MCP .zip file into it.
+1. Inside `mcdev`, create a directory named `forge`.
-	* To verify, check if a file named `CHANGELOG` exists inside `mcp`.
-3. Download the latest forge **source** for Minecraft 1.5.2 and unzip it into `mcp`.
-You need at least Forge 7.7.1.500 (Forge 7.8.0.684 if using 1.5.2), best way is to get it from [here] (http://files.minecraftforge.net/).
+2. Download the latest forge **source** for Minecraft 1.6.2 and unzip it into `forge`.
+Best way is to get it from [here] (http://files.minecraftforge.net/).
 	* To verify, check if a application named `install.sh` exists.
-4. Execute `install.sh` (Linux and Mac) or `install.cmd` (Windows), both found in `mcdev\mcp\forge`.
+3. Execute `install.sh` (Linux and Mac) or `install.cmd` (Windows), both found in `mcdev\forge`.
 On Linux you might have to `chmod +x install.sh` before you can execute it.
 On some system configurations you need to execute `install.sh` from within the `forge` directory whereas on others it doesn't matter.
 Just check the output for error messages to find out what you need to do.

 #### Setup Torch-Burnout
 1. Inside `mcdev`, create a directory named `source`.